openshift/installer/Documentation/tutorials/sandbox/install.md

 * A current version of Google Chrome, Internet Explorer, or Mozilla Firefox installed and running.
 * 8 GB of RAM

-Ensure that the latest versions of Vagrant and VirtualBox are installed on your local machine.
+1. Ensure that the latest versions of Vagrant and VirtualBox are installed on your local machine.

-Download Tectonic Sandbox from https://releases.tectonic.com/sandbox/tectonic-sandbox-1.7.1-sb.2.zip.
+2. [Download Tectonic Sandbox][sandbox-download-form].

 ## Windows Installation